dart-archive/www.dartlang.org/src/site/tools/pub/package-layout.markdown

       queso.dart
 {% endprettify %}

-The libraries inside "lib" are publicly visible: other packages are free to import them.
+The libraries inside `lib` are publicly visible: other packages are free to import them.
 But much of a package's code is internal implementation libraries that should only be imported and used by the package itself.
 Those go inside a subdirectory of `lib` called `src`.
 You can create subdirectories in there if